aosabook/500lines/data-store/chapter.md

 ### Organizational units

 * ``tool.py`` defines
-    a CLI tool for exploring a database.
+    a CLI tool
+    for exploring a database
+    from a terminal window.

 * ``interface.py`` defines
-    a simple front-end interface
+    an API
-    that acts like a Python dictionary.
+    like a Python dictionary
+    using the concrete ``BinaryTree`` implementation
+    for using DBDB inside a Python program.

 * ``tree.py`` defines
-    lower level interfaces
-    and provides primitives
-    for building a data store
-    on top of a storage abstraction.
+    an abstract, lower-level interface to
+    the data store's structure.
+    It's not tree-specific,
+    and defers to a concrete sub-class to implement updates.
+    It manages storage locking and dereferencing internal nodes.

 * ``binary_tree.py`` defines
     a concrete binary tree algorithm
     underneath the tree interface
     using the storage abstraction.
+    It provides methods for getting, inserting, and deleting key/value pairs, as well as its own data structures.

 * ``storage.py`` defines
+    addressable, persistent, append-only
-    addressable, persistent byte storage.
+    byte storage.
+    Well, append-only except for an atomic "commit" pointing to a root record.

 ### Why?

-* Single Responsibility Principle, which translates to
-    "a piece of code should have only one reason to change".
+An attempt was made to give each class a single responsibility, which can also be seen as "each class has only one reason to change".

 ### Points of extensibility